Skip to main content

 Select the agent voice

-In the Agent section:
+In the Assistant section:

-• Click Change
+• Click Change to open the Voice Library

-• Preview each voice using the play button
+• Preview each voice using the play button or enter custom text

 Choose a voice that: